gyroflow/gyroflow/README.md

 - Cross-platform - currently works on Windows/Linux/Mac, with Android and iOS apps coming
 - Multiple UI languages
 - Supports variable and high frame rate videos, all calculations are done on timestamps
-- x264, x265, ProRes and PNG outputs, with x264 and x265 fully GPU accelerated
+- x264, x265, ProRes, DNxHD, PNG and OpenEXR outputs, with x264 and x265 fully GPU accelerated (ProRes also accelerated on Apple M1 Pro/Max/Ultra)
 - Automatic lens calibration process
 - Fully zero-copy GPU preview rendering (working but experimental)
 - Core engine is a separate library without external dependencies (no Qt, no ffmpeg, no OpenCV), and can be used to create OpenFX and Adobe plugins (on the TODO list)